-The Champions in Women’s Health Awards honor individuals who have demonstrated exemplary leadership and devoted themselves to improving the quality of life for women and families.
-Nominees may include consumer advocates, volunteers, health care professionals, employees of non-profits, and individuals who have overcome a significant health issue and inspired other women to become advocates for their own health.
+The Champions in Women’s Health Awards honor individuals who have demonstrated exemplary leadership and devoted themselves to improving the quality of life for women and families in their professional career.
 Past champions have been instrumental in raising the level of awareness about women’s health issues, and have impacted the quality of care that women in this state receive.

-Champions are honored for their work during a luncheon celebration on Saturday, May 4, 2013 at the Madison Concourse Hotel, and also during our Spring Gala at the beautiful State Capitol Rotunda later that evening.
+Champions will be honored for their work during a private dinner reception on Saturday, May 3, 2014 at the Madison Concourse Hotel, and also during our Spring Gala at the beautiful State Capitol Rotunda later that evening.

 |LIFETIME ACHIEVEMENT AWARD RECIPIENT